Mexico is one of the priority countries in the DGRV’s project work in Latin America.

 Through consultative and advisory services, and the use of tools and training, savings and credit cooperatives, agricultural cooperatives and the creation and development of energy cooperatives are specifically promoted.

-At a regional and national level, DGRV collaborates with the cooperative confederations CONFECOOP, CONCAMEX, and the association of agricultural marketing companies, ANEC, in structured advisory programs.
+At a regional and national level, DGRV collaborates with the cooperative confederation CONCAMEX and the association of agricultural marketing companies, ANEC, in structured advisory programs.
 Within the framework of these collaborative efforts, the aforementioned associations are strengthened institutionally and thus also their cooperative structures, which contribute to the financial and economic inclusion of marginalized sectors of the population.

 A sector concept is being developed with the counterparts to foster the promotion of sustainable production and sustainable financing by cooperatives.
 The basis for this are study tours and the creation of technical and expert guidelines.
 In addition, training for the staff members of the Auxiliary Supervision and the Protection Fund (FOCOOP) are being offered, which is expected to contribute to a more efficient and risk-oriented supervision for the sector.